red-sayed/Sha256/README.md

 ![plot](./Screenshots/Sha256_main.png)

+## WARNING:
+This repository was the first version of Sha256, for a newer one check [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## What is it?

 This is an implementation and console application of Sha256 hash function, one of the most famous hash function.
 It is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).